alirezaeiii/StarWarsSearch-RxPaging/README.md

 [Android architecture components](https://developer.android.com/topic/libraries/architecture/) which is part of Android Jetpack to give the project a robust design, testable and maintainable.

-Pattern Model-View-ViewModel (MVVM) facilitates separation of concerns.
+Architecture Model-View-ViewModel (MVVM) facilitates separation of concerns.
 MVVM separates your view (i.e. Activities and Fragments) from your business logic.

 ## Modules